 Lately, I've been getting pitches from so-called flirting

-and dating experts to write about them.
+experts to write about them.
 While their bios are always interesting, I have to wonder how gifted

 they are in the romance department.
 What qualifies someone as a dating expert anyway?
 Someone who goes on a lot of dates?